Airship Security Measures

 2. Information Security Program and Attestations

-Airship will maintain an information security program (including the adoption and enforcement of internal policies and procedures), designed to (a) satisfy these Security Measures, (b) identify reasonably foreseeable and internal security risks and unauthorized access to the Service, and (c) minimize security risks, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
-The Airship Customer Engagement Platform is assessed annually by a Third Party Auditor assesses the Airship CEP (which includes mobile app, email, API, and SMS solutions, and Apptimize) annually for compliance with the SOC 2 Type II availability, confidentiality, and security trust principles.
-The Third Party Auditor for a SOC2 Report, which is available to the Customer upon request under signed NDA.
+Airship maintains an information security program that includes the adoption and enforcement of internal policies and procedures and designed to (a) satisfy these Security Measures, (b) identify reasonably foreseeable security risks and unauthorized access to the Service, and (c) minimize security risks, taking into account the state of the art, the costs of implementation, the nature, scope, context and purposes of processing, and the risk of varying likelihood and severity for the rights and freedoms of natural persons.
+A Third Party Auditor assesses the Airship CEP (which includes mobile app, email, API, and SMS solutions, and Apptimize) annually for compliance with the SOC 2 Type II availability, confidentiality, and security trust principles.
+The Third Party Auditor issues a SOC2 Report, which is available to the Customer upon request under signed NDA.
 The Airship SOC2 Report includes the cloud provider subprocessors used by Airship, but not the other subprocessors.

 3. Access Controls